Metric mechanics with non-trivial topology: actuating irises, cylinders and evertors: Eversion, anticones, and the complete phase diagram

 If ${\nu > -1}$, then for ${\lambda > 1}$ the cylinder and everted annulus lines have ${c_1>1}$, and asymptote to ${\lambda = 1}$ as ${c_1 \to \infty}$ and ${c_1=1}$ as ${\lambda \to \infty}$, while the iris line continues smoothly on from its ${\lambda<1}$ portion, also asymptoting to ${c_1=1}$ as ${\lambda \to \infty}$.

 Returning to the question of anchoring, if $\nu < 0$ then either both $\lambda$ and $\lambda^{-\nu}$ are $>1$, or both are $<1$.
-Clearly then no choice of director can match the azimuthal distortion to that of an inert support, i.e.~ one cannot achieve $\bar{a}_{\theta\theta} = 1$, and stress-free anchoring is impossible.
+Clearly then no choice of director can match the azimuthal distortion to that of an inert support, i.e.~ one cannot achieve zero azimuthal distortion, and stress-free anchoring is impossible.
 However, if $\nu > 0$ and